JarrodWooden/ECE281_Lab1/README.md

 use ieee.numeric_std.all;
 ```

-The above code used in my File was to be able to use the unsigned std_logic_vector
+The above code used in my File was to be able to use the unsigned 'std_logic_vector'
 so that is was easy to flip the bits and add one in the architecture

 The code to flip the bits and add one is shown **belowwww**